oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 I am still the opinion that it should have been called `muladd!`, but this is the human friendly version of `BLAS.gemm!` (i.e. GEneralized Matrix Multiplication) and it's ilk.
 It promises to alway compute the in-place mul-add in the most efficient, correct, way for any `AbstractArray` subtype.
 In contrast, `BLAS.gemm` computes the same thing, but with a bunch of conditions.
-It must be a strided array containing only BLAS-scalars, and if one of the inputs is conjugated/transposed you need to input it in non-conjugated/transposed form, and then tell `BLAS.gemm!` via passing in `'C'` or `T` rather than `N`, *and* none of the arrays are allowed to be aliases (so `copy` them if they are before calling).
+It must be a strided array containing only BLAS-scalars, and if one of the inputs is conjugated/transposed you need to input it in non-conjugated/transposed form, and then tell `BLAS.gemm!` via passing in `'C'` or `T` rather than `N`.
 5-arg `mul!` takes care of all that for you dispatching to `BLAS.gemm!` or other suitable methods once it has that all sorted.
 Further, the existing 3-arg `mul!(C, A, B)` is a special case of it:
 `mul!(C, A, B) = mul!(C, A, B, false, true)` (`true` and `false` being 1, and strong 0).